You know sleep matters. You've read about how it affects memory, metabolism, mood, immune function, and every system in your body.

 Most people focus on going to bed at the same time.
 That's backward.

-Your circadian rhythm is anchored by your wake time, not your bedtime.
-If you wake at 6am Monday through Friday, then sleep until 9am on Saturday, you've just given yourself 3 hours of jet lag.
+Your circadian rhythm is anchored by wake time, not bedtime.
+Wake at 6am Monday through Friday, then sleep until 9am Saturday?
+You've given yourself 3 hours of jet lag.

 Your SCN gets confused.
 Is the day starting at 6am or 9am?
 Your melatonin release shifts later, making it harder to fall asleep Sunday night.
-Monday morning feels terrible (because it is—you're fighting your shifted circadian rhythm).
+Monday morning feels terrible because you're fighting your shifted circadian rhythm.

 The intervention: